JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 explicitly marked as atomic.

 As of today Kotlin provides only `Volatile` atomics (`SeqCst` in terms of LLVM).
-Marking all atomic variables as `Volatile` would lead to significant performance overhead.
+Marking all atomic variables as `Volatile`, including those which are subject to benign data races, would lead to significant performance overhead.
 This is the strongest access mode (both in JVM and LLVM), which upon compilation emits full memory fences.
 However, in the future, it might be beneficial to also support in Kotlin